RadialDevGroup/ombudsman/developer_lead/DEVELOPER_LEAD_GUIDE.md

 ### Communication

-Having a strong relationship with clients is really critical to our success.
-Communicate often and consistently.
-Communication is more than giving reports to a client, it needs to be a conversation.
-For some clients this means meeting in person, for others conversing over slack or email, and for some it means phone conversations.
+Having a strong relationship with clients is critical to our success.
+Communicate often and consistently, but not just through reports.
+Most communication should be conversational.
+Depending on the client, this could mean conversations held in person, over the phone, through Slack, or through email.

 Encourage clients to focus on the long-term goal of the project and not on little features.
 This will help prevent them from constantly adding new stories that we are hit with by surprise.